CRBroughton/CRBroughton/README.md

 - 2022 goals
     - 📖 In Progress - Learn Advanced Typescript
     - 📖 In Progress - Improve Testing Skills
-    - 📖 In Progress - Learn Prisma, GraphQL Nexus and PostgreSQL!
+    - 📖 In Progress - Learn Prisma, GraphQL Nexus and PostgreSQL
+    - 📖 In Progress - Learn Mock Service Worker
+    - 📖 In Progress - Learn Storybook
-    - 🎯 Todo - Learn PHP and Laravel!
+    - 🎯 Todo - Learn PHP and Laravel
-    - 🎯 Todo - Fullstack an application!
+    - 🎯 Todo - Fullstack an application

 <sup>* subject to change, I like trying new things too much</sup>